-ENLIGHT unites nine universities from nine European countries across the whole of Europe: University of Ghent (Belgium), University of Bordeaux (France), University of Uppsala (Sweden), University of Groningen (Netherlands), University of the Basque Country (Spain), University of Göttingen (Germany), the National University of Ireland in Galway, the University of Tartu (Estonia) and Comenius University Bratislava.
+ENLIGHT unites ten universities from ten European countries across the whole of Europe: University of Ghent (Belgium), University of Bordeaux (France), University of Uppsala (Sweden), University of Groningen (Netherlands), University of the Basque Country (Spain), University of Göttingen (Germany), the National University of Ireland in Galway, the University of Tartu (Estonia) and Comenius University Bratislava.
+The University of Bern (Switzerland) will be part of ENLIGHT as associated partner from 1st November 2023.
 The Alliance plans to engage actively with the cities and regions of its members as important Associated Partners of the network.

 COOPERATION WITHOUT BARRIERS